LDI: Localized Data Imputation for Text-Rich Tables: Proposed Method

-To assess whether a candidate attribute \( A_C \) exhibits a dependency on the target attribute \( A_T \), we analyze its values for group-specific patterns.
-We use the Longest Common Substring (LCS) to detect recurring character sequences---such as prefixes, category tags, or embedded keywords---that frequently appear within groups sharing the same \( A_T \) value.
-These patterns may not hold globally, but they provide localized signals that are informative for imputation.

-Within each group (i.e., a set of tuples sharing the same $A_T$ value), we examine the values of $A_C$ to extract all substrings.
-A substring is retained if it appears in at least a $q$ fraction of the group's tuples.
-This threshold filters out infrequent or incidental patterns and can be tuned to balance noise tolerance with pattern sensitivity.

-Each frequent substring in $A_C$ must be uniquely associated with a single value in the $A_T$ column; otherwise, it violates the functional dependency condition.
-To enforce this constraint, we discard any substring that appears as frequent in more than one group.

-Additionally, we remove redundant substrings that are fully contained in longer, more informative ones within each group.
-Since frequent substrings imply that all their subparts are also frequent, retaining them only increases clutter.
-This cleanup step is optional, as it does not affect the correctness of dependency detection, but it simplifies interpretation and highlights the most distinctive patterns when explaining why an attribute was selected.

-\textbf{Example 2.} Consider a group where the $A_C$ values are \{`aab', `aa', `ab'\}.
-The algorithm extracts all substrings and counts their frequency across the three tuples: `a' appears in all 3 tuples. `aa', `ab', and `b' each appear in 2 tuples. `aab' appears in 1 tuple.
-With a threshold $q = 0.6$, substrings that appear in at least 2 of the 3 tuples are retained: \{`a', `b', `aa', `ab'\}.
-Next, substrings common across other groups are removed.
-Suppose `a' appears frequently in other groups and is excluded: \{`aa', `ab', `b'\}.
-Then, shorter substrings that are part of longer retained ones are discarded.
-Since `b' is a substring of `ab', it is removed.
-The final patterns for this group are: \{`aa', `ab'\}.
+To assess whether $A_T$ is dependent on a candidate attribute $A_C$, LDI searches for group-specific patterns in $A_C$.
+Tuples are grouped by distinct values of $A_T$, and within each group we extract substrings from $A_C$ using the Longest Common Substring (LCS).
+Substrings appearing in at least a $q$ fraction of tuples in a group are retained.
+To satisfy dependency constraints, a retained substring must be unique to a single group; substrings frequent in multiple groups are discarded.
+We also remove redundant substrings that are fully contained in longer ones, simplifying interpretation without affecting correctness.
+For example, phone numbers associated with Las Vegas frequently share prefixes such as \mbox{‘702/’}, while New York numbers share \mbox{‘212/’} (see \texttt{Phone} column in Figure~\ref{fig:ex}).
+After filtering cross-group and redundant substrings, only distinctive patterns (e.g., \mbox{‘702/’} and \mbox{‘212/’}) remain.

 The LCS method is particularly effective in uncovering non-trivial patterns, even in the presence of noises such as typos or formatting inconsistencies.
-Its robustness stems from two key properties: (1)~If a pattern is absent in some cells of a group in $A_C$, the LCS remains intact for others.
-By adjusting the parameter $q$, one can reduce the required number of matching cells while still detecting meaningful dependencies.
+Its robustness stems from two key properties: (1)~If a pattern is missing in some cells of a group, the LCS across the remaining cells is preserved.
+Adjusting the parameter $q$ makes it possible to relax the matching requirement while maintaining the detection of meaningful dependencies.
 (2)~Inconsistent formatting produces shorter but still relevant LCS results.
-For example, if grouped cells contain \mbox{‘+1702-’}, \mbox{‘702/’}, and \mbox{‘702-’}, the extracted substring \mbox{‘702’} (the area code) still reveals the underlying pattern (see Figure~\ref{fig:ex_solv}).
+For example, variations such as \mbox{‘+1780 ’}, \mbox{‘780/’}, and \mbox{‘780-’}, still reveal the underlying pattern \mbox{‘780’}.